Diamond is the April birthstone.

 Approximately 30% of the diamonds mined worldwide are gem quality, and that’s where the real money and romance harbour.

 Interestingly, Australia shot on to the world stage in 1983 with the discovery of diamonds in the remote Kimberly region of WA and right up until the Argyle mine’s closure last year it was the world’s largest producer of diamonds, averaging an annual production of eight million carats.
 Only a fraction of this material was gem quality.
-Most of Argyle’s gem quality production is in brown diamonds, which in Australia we like to refer to as “champagne coloured”, which the rest of the world less appealingly call ‘brown’.
+Most of Argyle’s gem quality production is in brown diamonds, which in Australia we like to refer to as ‘champagne coloured’.
 Approximately 1% of gem quality diamonds from the Argyle mine are naturally coloured pink, purple and red.
-These divine bubblegum pink diamonds didn’t require a South African marketing campaign and stockpile, the pink shades are genuinely astonishingly rare and they sold themselves, they’re absolutely fabulous.
+These divine bubblegum pink diamonds didn’t require a South African marketing campaign and stockpile to encourage popularity, the pink shades are genuinely astonishingly rare and the sell themselves.

 April babies, count yourselves lucky!